lnarasim/geekshub_python_bootcamp/topics/python_questions.md

 199. How will you create an empty set?
 200. What is associative array?
 201. How associative array is implemented in Python?
 202. What are various ways of creating dictionaries?
-Specify at least three ways of creating dictionary
+Specify at least three ways of creating dictionary?
 203. What are logical operators available in Python?
 204. What are unary logical operators available in Python?
 205. What are binary logical operators available in Python?